Embodied Agent Interface: Benchmarking LLMs for Embodied Decision Making: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have emerged as powerful tools for building embodied decision-making agents capable of following human instructions (such as ``\textit{cleaning the refrigerator}'', ``\textit{upolishing furniture}'') and achieving the specified goals through a sequence of actions in various digital and physical environments \cite{wu2023tidybot, Ahn2022DoAI, Huang2022LanguageMA}.
+Large Language Models (LLMs) have emerged as powerful tools for building embodied decision-making agents capable of following human instructions (such as ``\textit{cleaning the refrigerator}'', ``\textit{polishing furniture}'') and achieving the specified goals through a sequence of actions in various digital and physical environments \cite{wu2023tidybot, Ahn2022DoAI, Huang2022LanguageMA}.
 Despite many reports of their success, our understanding of LLMs' full capabilities and limitations in embodied decision-making remains limited.
-Existing evaluation methods fall short of providing a comprehensive insight due to three key limitations: the lack of standardization of 1) embodied decision-making tasks, 2) modules that an LLM can interface with or be implemented for, and 3) fine-grained evaluation metrics beyond a single success rate.
-In this paper, we propose \interface, to address these challenges.
+Existing evaluation methods fall short of providing comprehensive insights due to three key limitations: the lack of standardization in 1) embodied decision-making tasks, 2) modules that an LLM can interface with or be implemented for, and 3) fine-grained evaluation metrics beyond a single success rate.
+In this paper, we propose the \interface to address these challenges.

 (1) \textbf{Standardization of goal specifications}: We want embodied agents to achieve goals.
 However, the specification of goals and the criteria for agents' success evaluation vary significantly across different domains, even for similar tasks.
-For example, \bht~\cite{srivastava2022behavior} focuses on achieving a state that satisfies certain {\it state goals} (\eg, ``not \textit{stained}(fridge)'' in Figure~\ref{fig:interface}), while \vht~\cite{puig2018virtualhome} uses temporally extended goals by imposing temporal order constraints on actions.
+For example, \bht~\cite{srivastava2022behavior} focuses on achieving a state that satisfies certain {\it state goals} (\eg, ``\textit{not\_stained}(fridge)'' in Figure~\ref{fig:interface}), while \vht~\cite{puig2018virtualhome} uses temporally extended goals by imposing temporal order constraints on actions.
 We include an extended discussion in Appendix \ref{subsec_app:interface_why}.
 Our \interface implements a general object-centric state and action representation, where object states, relations, and actions are represented in abstract language terms (see \fig{fig:interface}).
 Our innovation is to describe goals as linear temporal logic (LTL) formulas, which define task-success criteria over trajectories.
 LTL affords the specification of both state-based and temporally extended goals and allows for alternative goal interpretations.